servo/servo.org/about.md

 Servo's roadmap is defined in the project wiki: <https://github.com/servo/servo/wiki/Roadmap>

-## WPT pass rates

-The chart below tracks our pass rates in several *focus areas* of the [Web Platform Tests](http://web-platform-tests.org/), as well as the whole CSS and WPT test suites.
-To drill down the pass rates under a focus area, see the [Servo results on wpt.fyi](https://wpt.fyi/runs?label=master&product=servo), or for more details see our full WPT dashboard at [wpt.servo.org](https://wpt.servo.org).

-<iframe src="https://wpt.servo.org/?embed" scrolling="no" style="width: 100%; aspect-ratio: 16/9;"></iframe>

 ## Presentations

 * [Why Build a New Browser Engine in Rust?](https://www.youtube.com/watch?v=s0MIHKv45C0) by Martin Robinson (Jan 2025 at [Barcelona Free Software](https://meetu.ps/e/NKqfz/mXgxF/i))